-Update: Enquirer editorial board, “It’s time to retire Judge Ruehlman,” Cincinnati Enquirer, October 31, 2016
+Look — as the Cincinnati Enquirer editorial board wrote in “It’s time to retire Judge Ruehlman,” Cincinnati Enquirer, October 31, 2016:

 Ruehlman has been in the news a lot this year, and not in a good way.
 His rulings have been strongly criticized by two higher courts, and now concerns have arisen about his criticism of alleged rape victims.

 The Ohio Supreme Court told Ruehlman to butt out of a case involving disbarred former attorney Stan Chesley, saying the judge “repeatedly acted to shield Chesley and his assets from creditors, despite a patent lack of jurisdiction.”
 The First District Court of Appeals used such words as “remarkable,” “brazen” and “shaky” in overturning another of his rulings.It’s time to retire Judge Ruehlman

 According to court documents Judge Robert Ruehlman thrusts himself on cases he should not be on ✅, blocks assets to prevent a defendant from paying damages ✅, protects oath/rule breaking attorneys ✅, bullies and demeans women ✅.